 Workshops – Session 5 – Tuesday, Feb 19 – 9:00 – 10:15 am

 Below are the workshops that will be available during Session 5 of the 2019 CTSS Conference.
-Descriptions and more information will be available on the 2019 CTSS app in early December.
+Descriptions and more information are available on our conference app at: https://creatingtssconference.pathable.com/

 5B.
 Trauma Sensitive Practices for Early Childhood Educators